tripphamm/trippkit/README.md

 #### Script

-In the package.json, add a script that builds, tests, and then calls `tk-release`
+In the package.json, you can call `tk-release` in order to kick off the release process

 ```json
 // package.json